-Our overarching goal is to systemically change communities by using the natural world as a catalyst to connect people of all ages, backgrounds, and abilities.
-In honor of our 40th year of service, we will connect 40,000 individuals of all ages, backgrounds, and abilities to each other and the natural world through shared outdoor adventures.
+Wilderness Inquiry will serve more than 40,000 individuals of all ages, backgrounds, and abilities to each other and the natural world through shared outdoor adventures in 2019.
 Specific objectives include:

 Serve 40,000 people through more than 500 inclusive outdoor events.

-Introduce 35,000 underserved youth and families to place-based learning and recreation in the outdoors through Canoemobile.
+Canoemobile: introduce 32,000 underserved youth and families to place-based learning and recreation in the outdoors.

-Serve 4,800 individuals, including low-income families and individuals with disabilities, through inclusive multi-day experiences through the Share the Adventure program.
+Share the Adventure, Families Together, and Gateway to Adventure: serve 8,000 individuals, including low-income families and individuals with disabilities, through inclusive multi-day experiences.

 Expand our impact by improving our headquarters and further developing our Little Sand Bay Base Camp—leading the industry in universally designed, accessible outdoor facilities and places.